skip to main content

 Starlink plans and pricing

-Starlink offers just one standard option for residential internet, but also offers portable and in-motion internet access through its Starlink Roam plans.
+Starlink offers three options for residential internet, but also offers portable and in-motion internet access through its Starlink Roam plans.
 While this can be an incredible option for those who want internet access that goes wherever they go, it comes with both higher prices and lower speeds, so be sure to weigh the pros and cons before you make the switch.

 Viasat plans and pricing